IIIF/api/source/api/auth/0.9/index.md

 ```
 {: .urltemplate}

 ### 2.3.
 Logout Service

-Once the user has authenticated, the client will need to know if and where the user can go to logout.
+In the case of the Login interaction pattern, the client will need to know if and where the user can go to log out.
+For example, the user may wish to close their session on a public terminal, or to log in again with a different account.

 #### 2.3.1.
 Service Description

-If the authentication system supports users intentionally logging out, there _SHOULD_ be a logout service associated with the login service following the template below:
+If the authentication system supports users intentionally logging out, there _SHOULD_ be a logout service associated with the access cookie service following the template below:

 ``` json-doc
 {